bferris413/dover/README.md

 dover (**d**iff **over**view) is a CLI tool for summarizing git diffs of Rust code. dover diffs provide a semantic, high-level overview of the changes tracked by git.

 #### Note
 While usable, this project is very prototype-y, both in terms of output format and implementation.
-Updates are made on a semi-dialy basis, but it's still in the early stages.
-See the roadmap for planned features and changes.
+Updates are made regularly, but it's still in the early stages.
+See [the roadmap](#-todo) for planned features and changes.

 # Installation
-If you're building from source or using cargo, lou'll need a recent version of Rust, which you can get [here](https://www.rust-lang.org/learn/get-started).
+If you're building from source or using cargo, you'll need a recent version of Rust, which you can get [here](https://www.rust-lang.org/learn/get-started).
 ## Using cargo
 ```sh
 cargo install dover